Empirical Growing Networks vs Minimal Models: Evidence and Challenges from Software Heritage and APS Citation Datasets: Comparison with minimal models

-With a few exceptions, the study of minimal models provides limited insight into the nature of expected transitional regimes, and more broadly raises the question of how such regime shifts—or anomalies, which are in fact common in real-world networks—affect the conditions under which network properties can be observed.
+With a few exceptions, existing studies based on minimal models focus on long-term or steady-state regimes and therefore provide limited insight into the nature of regime shifts and, more broadly, raise the question of how such shifts—or anomalies, which are in fact common in real-world networks—affect the conditions under which network properties can be observed.

-A more detailed analysis, including the evaluation of scaling exponents for the derived graphs after $TSL$ partitioning, is provided in Supplemental Materials 11.